top of page

 Qualifications and training

 As a keen learner, I have attended lots of training courses on topics such as: attachment and developmental trauma, self harm, safeguarding, family therapy, parenting support, mental health first aid, and autism.
+Most recently I trained as a dyadic developmental psychotherapy practitioner (level 1).

 Identities